 |Title:||Head Women's Swimming & Diving Coach|

-Stuart Cromarty, a standout swimmer for the South African national team and captain of the Boston University swim team, recently completed his fifth season as Greyhounds head women's swimming and diving coach in 2012-2013.
+Stuart Cromarty, a standout swimmer for the South African national team and captain of the Boston University swim team, enters his sixth season as Greyhounds head women's swimming and diving coach in 2013-2014.

 In 2012-2013, Cromarty directed the Hounds to their first Worcester City Championship and a program-best third-place finish in the Northeast-10 Championship.
 Junior Monique Haney captured two Northeast-10 Championships and was named the Most Outstanding Swimmer at the Worcester City Championship.
 Overall, the team set 15 individual records and four relay records in the 2012-2013 season.